LONG ARTICLE! 35 – 45 minute read:

 A long yardstick (or any straight piece of metal/wood) to measure the rocker;

-All of the tools you need to get your first shape under your belt are shown here
+All of the tools you need to shape a surfboard.

 The appropriate amount of resin and hardener;